swyxio/sw-yx.github.io/_posts/2018-04-14-react-amsterdam.md

 You can choose to treat JS object as a value or an entity.

-??
-State = the condition that something is in at a point in time: implies a thing that changes

 Object as value

 - to represent a fact, immutable